fusionfabric/open-api-standard/Building_Blocks.md

-The following diagram shows the principal building blocks of Finastra integrations that allow clients (FinTechs and Financial Institutions) consented access to systems managed and operated by tenants (Financial Institutions) of the FusionFabric.cloud platform:
+The following diagram shows the principal building blocks of Finastra integrations that allow clients (FinTechs and Financial Institutions) consented access to systems managed and operated by tenants (Financial Institutions) of the FusionFabric.cloud platform.

+The Finastra Open APIs referred to in this document are hosted by FFDC in the diagram.

 ![buildingblocks http](images/buildingblocks.png)